Fauske Municipality

-The municipality borders Sweden in the east and the municipalities of Sørfold to the north, Bodø to the west, and Saltdal to the southeast.
+The municipality borders Sweden in the east, Sørfold Municipality to the north, Bodø Municipality to the west, and Saltdal Municipality to the southeast.
 The town is located on the northern shore of Skjerstad Fjord.

-The 1197 km2 municipality is the 90th largest by area out of the 356 municipalities in Norway.
-Fauske is the 117th most populous municipality in Norway with a population of 9,603.
-The municipality's population density is 8.2 PD/km2 and its population has increased by 0.9% over the previous 10-year period.
+The 1197 km2 municipality is the 90th largest by area out of the 357 municipalities in Norway.
+Fauske Municipality is the 116th most populous municipality in Norway with a population of 9,827.
+The municipality's population density is 8.2 PD/km2 and its population has increased by 2.8% over the previous 10-year period.

 General information

-The municipality was established on 1 January 1905 when the municipality of Skjerstad was divided into Skjerstad (population: 1,709) in the west and Fauske (population: 4,646) in the east.
+The municipality was established on 1 January 1905 when the old, large Skjerstad Municipality was divided into a smaller Skjerstad Municipality (population: 1,709) in the west and Fauske Municipality (population: 4,646) in the east.
 The municipal borders haven't changed since that time.
-In 1998, the municipality declared township for its administrative centre.
+In 1998, the municipality declared town status for its administrative centre, the town of Fauske.

 Name

 The municipality (originally the parish) is named after the old Fauske farm (Fauskar) since the first Fauske Church was built there in 1867.
 The name is the plural form of fauskr which means "old and rotten tree".

+On 15 April 2016, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Fuossko.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Fuossko when it is spelled alone, but it is Fuosko suohkan when using the Sami language equivalent to "Fauske municipality".